klahrich/chiefhustler/content/diary/investing-diary-0006.md

 - if something goes wrong and Aeromexico doesn't buy out Aimia, what happens then?

+These questions will have to be answered in a separate post.

-I won't attempt to answer these questions here, and I'd rather not bet on whether the restructuring will go through smoothly or not, so I'm not in a rush to jump in here.
+There's no guarantee that the restructuring will go through smoothly, so I'm not in a rush to jump in here.

 However this is interesting enough to stay on my radar.
 One of the reasons for this is that Aimia is led by the Mittleman brothers.
 I've just listened to an interview of Chris Mittleman on [The Acquirers Podcast](https://www.youtube.com/watch?v=1TUNOKyv7vQ), and he made a very positive impression on me.